app/templates/pages/about.md

 # settings.py

-PAGES_MARKDOWN_URLS = True
+PAGES_SERVE_MARKDOWN = True

 With this setting enabled:

-• /docs/guide/ → Rendered HTML page
+• /docs/guide/ with Accept: text/html → Rendered HTML page

 • /docs/guide.md → Raw markdown content (without frontmatter)